aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

 ## Lab Scenario

-In this exercise, you will create a Virtual WAN for Contoso.
+In this lab, you will create a Virtual WAN for Contoso.

 ## Lab Objectives

-In this Lab, you will Perform:
+In this lab, you will complete the following tasks:

 + Task 1: Create a Virtual WAN
 + Task 2: Create a hub by using Azure Portal